Overboard (1987 film): Plot

 Joanna makes Dean's dream come true by helping him design a miniature golf course.
 He, however, does not disclose her real identity, fearing that she will leave.

-Two months later, Joanna's mother Edith grows suspicious of her daughter's disappearence and threatens to have Grant hunted down.
+Two months later, Joanna's mother Edith grows suspicious of her daughter's disappearance and threatens to have Grant hunted down.
 He is forced to return to retrieve Joanna, whose memory is restored upon seeing him.

-Realizing that she was manipulated, a distraught Joanna returns with Grant to her yacht, which heads for New York, and she is appalled by how rudely Grant and Edith treat the boat staff.
-She apologizes to her butler Andrew and the crew for Edith's spiteful treatment towards them, and soon realizes how happy she was with Dean and his sons, prompting her to turn the yacht back towards Elk Cove.
+Realizing that she was manipulated, a distraught Joanna returns with Grant to her yacht, which heads for New York, though she is appalled by how rudely Grant and Edith treat the staff.
+She apologizes to her butler Andrew and the crew for her spiteful treatment towards them, and soon realizes how happy she was with Dean and his sons, prompting her to turn the yacht back towards Elk Cove.

 The next morning, Grant discovers that Joanna has changed course, and after she tells him she does not love him, he takes charge of the boat.

 Dean and the boys arrive on a Coast Guard cutter to rescue Joanna, but are called away due to a sighting of salmon poachers.
 He runs to the back of the boat and calls out to Joanna.
 He then jumps into the water to swim to her, and she does the same.
 Grant furiously takes aim at Joanna with a bow and arrow, only to be booted overboard by Andrew.
 Joanna reveals to Dean that the yacht and money are hers and not Grant's.

 Joanna and Dean are then brought on board the Coast Guard boat, and Dean's sons start making out their Christmas lists.
 Dean asks Joanna what he could possibly give her that she does not already have.
 She answers, "A little girl", and they kiss.

+Cast

+Russell and Hawn's infant son Wyatt makes his debut as a baby in a golf course.